-The Mineral Resources stated in this report are sensitive to the selection of the reporting cutoff grade.
-To illustrate this sensitivity, the block model quantities and grade estimates within the conceptual pit used to constrain the Mineral Resources are presented in Figure 13-23 to Figure 13-28.
+The Mineral Resources stated in this report is sensitive to the selection of the reporting cut-off grade.
+To illustrate this sensitivity, the block model quantities and grade estimates within the conceptual pit used to constrain the Mineral Resources are presented in Figure 14-23 and Figure 14-24.